About MBR

-The Missouri Bead Retreat is geared towards attracting new or seasoned artists who enjoy flameworking to make unique, handcrafted items.
-Flameworking (also called “lampworking”) differs from traditional glass blowing since a torch is used to melt the glass instead of a furnace.
-Items made through flameworking also tend to be smaller in scale and more intricate in design.
+MBR is geared towards attracting new or seasoned artists who enjoy flameworking to make unique, handcrafted items.
+Flameworking (also called lampworking) differs from traditional glass blowing since a torch is used to melt the glass instead of a furnace.
+Items made through flameworking also tends to be smaller in scale and more intricate in design.

 A flameworker’s set up typically involves a single-fuel or fuel+oxygen fed torch that melts various types of glass.
 The most popular type of glass used in flameworking is “soft” glass, which has a working temperature around 1400 degrees.
 Boroscillicate (or “hard” glass) is gaining popularity and requires a hotter torch due to a higher working temperature and lower coefficient of expansion.